-This slow-simmered homemade ragu sauce is made with ground beef, chopped onions, minced garlic, canned San Marzano tomatoes, celery, carrots, and fresh herbs.
+This slow-simmered homemade ground beef ragu sauce is made with ground beef, chopped onions, minced garlic, canned San Marzano tomatoes, celery, carrots, and fresh herbs.
 This delicious pasta sauce is freezer-friendly and packed full of veggies.

 This homemade ragu sauce is similar to bolognese sauce but without milk and white wine.
-Another homemade spaghetti sauce is this slow cooker meat spaghetti sauce or check out this meaty lasagna tomato sauce for a thicker sauce.
+Another homemade spaghetti sauce is this slow cooker meat spaghetti sauce, or check out this meaty lasagna tomato sauce for a thicker sauce.

 What You Will Love

 This delicious ragu is perfect for picky eaters struggling to get enough vegetable servings throughout the day.
 The carrots and celery are blended with the whole peeled tomatoes, adding nutrients and fiber.
-Also, this homemade ragu sauce takes just 15 minutes of prep time and is hands-free while it slowly simmers.
-Serve this Italian meat sauce with any type of pasta.
+This pasta sauce recipe is a great homemade sauce the whole family will enjoy!

 Ingredient Notes